 Make sure you’re eligible before you apply for a National Insurance number.
 If you already have one you will not be sent a new one.

 If you have lost your National Insurance number you can check how to find a lost National Insurance number.

 If you’re a UK resident aged 19 or under

-You’ll be sent a National Insurance number automatically just before your 16th birthday if both of the following apply:
+You’ll normally be sent a National Insurance number automatically, in the 3 months before your 16th birthday, if both the following are true: